hoangtuanbaonguyen/hoangtuanbaonguyen/README.md

 ### Hi there 👋, I'm Bao 👨‍💻
 A genuine man who adores programming.
-I think AI is great for the In the modern decade,
-AI doesn't cause us lose our employment, but it does provide us with a new performance
-strategy to finish our tasks quickly, more than ever before.

 📬 How to reach me: